 Visit artistic Valencia and try a real Spanish Paella.
 Explore the land of Don Quixote in Castilla La Mancha and marvel at the windmills he confused with giants, or the hanging houses of Caceres.
 Explore Gaudi’s work in Barcelona before heading north to the foothills of the Pyrinees, the true off the beaten path region.

 There is so much to do and I know that wherever your journey takes you there is one thing I can be sure of.
 You will love it!
-If you have already toured Spain then I’d love to hear what your top tips would be for a Spanish road trip!
+I found some real gems by using Booking.com.
+Here were my favourite stays from my 4000 kilometre trip!

 Pin for Pinterest that says "Everything you need to know about driving in Spain - are you roadtrip ready?"
 There are then 4 photos, one of a map of Spain, a car with the roof down, an open road and a campervan parked up at sunset.